Jeremy Watson

-Jeremy Daniel McKendrick Watson CBE FREng FIET is professor of Engineering Systems at University College London, UK.
-He was formerly president (2016–17) of the IET.
+Jeremy Daniel McKendrick Watson CBE FREng FIET is Emeritus Professor of Engineering Systems at University College London, UK.
+He was formerly President (2016–17) of the IET.

 Early life

 Watson studied Electronics at the University of London from 1972 - 1974.
-He was awarded a masters degree in Cybernetics in 1976.
-In 1982, he completed his PhD degree in Biomedical engineering from the University of Sussex, UK.
+He was awarded a master's degree in cybernetics in 1976.
+In 1982, he completed his PhD degree in biomedical engineering from the University of Sussex, UK.